-- 1. Remediate BSCCL if an 85 or less is made on any skill (sterile or nonsterile) by April 3, 2020.
-If BSCCL remediation is not complete by April 3, a course grade of "F" will be given regardless of other grades. - 2.
+- 1. Remediate BSCCL if an 85 or less is made on any skill (sterile or nonsterile) by assigned date.
+If BSCCL remediation is not complete by that date, a course grade of "F" will be given regardless of other grades. - 2.
 Must pass the course with a 75 average